 As of today, there are the following Islamic political parties in Europe:

-• Renaissance and Union of Spain Partyin Spain — “Renaissance and Union of Spain Party (Partido Renacimiento y Unión España, PRUNE), registered in Granada in 2009.
+- in Spain — “Renaissance and Union of Spain Party” (Partido Renacimiento y Unión España, PRUNE), registered in Granada in 2009.
 It calls for moral and ethic revival of the society based on the principles of Islam.
 The party is actively sponsored by the Government of Morocco.
 Back in 2011 was planned participation of the party in municipal elections in several regions, but it has never been represented in voting papers.
 In May 2015 the party is going to participate in municipal elections in Malaga, Madrid, Barcelona, Murcia, Valencia, Oviedo and Toledo.

 Besides, at the present time, some European social movements and associations are seeking the right to obtain the status of political parties: